 Weston, MA 02493

-Her energy and compassion have also driven the successful development and funding of the Regis Haiti Project to educate Haitian nursing faculty.
-She currently serves on the boards of Partners In Health; Trinity Catholic Academy, Brockton, MA; the Association of Independent Colleges and Universities of Massachusetts; the Association of Colleges of the Sisters of St. Joseph; the Lawrence Partnership; Health eVillages; and is a member the Massachusetts Health Care Collaborative on Health Care Workforce.
+Beyond her many responsibilities at Regis, President Hays currently serves on the boards of Partners In Health; Trinity Catholic Academy in Brockton, Massachusetts; the Association of Colleges of the Sisters of St. Joseph; the Lawrence Partnership; Health eVillages; and is a member the Massachusetts Health Care Collaborative on Health Care Workforce.
 She is an active member of the National Association of Catholic Colleges and Universities and the National Council of Independent Colleges.
 President Hays is also the founding president for the Regis chapter of the Sigma Theta Tau Nursing Honor Society.

-President Hays and her husband, John Przybylski, MD, have three adult children and two granddaughters.
+She and her husband, John Przybylski, MD, have three adult children, two granddaughters, and one grandson.

-With nursing degrees from Boston College and Boston University and a doctorate from the Heller School for Social Policy and Management at Brandeis University, President Hays is a prominent voice in global health policy, gerontology, and interdisciplinary higher education.
+President Hays holds nursing degrees from Boston College and Boston University and a doctorate from the Heller School for Social Policy and Management at Brandeis University.